kalel1500/laravel-starter-template/README.md

 ## 2. Frontend (**) [`laravel-ts-utils`]

-> ** It is not necessary if you have executed the command `php artisan hexagonal:start` without the parameter `--simple`
+> ** It is not necessary if you have executed the command `php artisan kalion:start` without the parameter `--simple`

 ### Install a second package to easily build views